garrettmiller/WiFIDS/README.txt

 1) Set configuration parameters in settings.cfg.
 2) Restart system with "sudo restart", or unplug and replug device.
 3) In its configured state, "main.py" should execute on startup.
-If not, "python main.py" will execute the main executable script.
+If not, "sudo python main.py" will execute the main executable script.